awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 If you've attached a virtual private gateway to your VPC and enabled route propagation on your subnet route table, routes representing your Site\-to\-Site VPN connection automatically appear as propagated routes in your route table\.

-If the destination of a propagated route overlaps the local route, the local route takes priority even if the propagated route is more specific\.
 If the destination of a propagated route overlaps a static route, the static route takes priority\.

 If the destination of a propagated route is identical to the destination of a static route, the static route takes priority if the target is one of the following:
 + internet gateway